bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 1. Add a new Token item under `/sitecore/system/Modules/Content Author Tokens/Token Library`
 2. Set the Pattern field (whatever you want content authors to use)
 3. Set the Output field (whatever you want to replace the token with during page rendering)
-4. Publish (to ensure tokens are synced to cache)
+4. Publish (to ensure tokens are synced to cache); alternatively, use the TokenTools.aspx admin page to update cache
+5. Tokens are ready for use in content

 ### Token Libraries ###